SaiAshish-Konchada/The-Insightful-Coder-Blogs-Backup/ckkz6s87l005mm2s1dfst4grh.md

 While privacy has become a myth due to the advent of technology, there are a few easy ways to protect your identity.
 One of these ways is to install extensions directly into your web browser.

-On this note, I warmly welcome you'll to the  [Tech-Hacks For Everybody Series](https://hashnode.com/series/tech-hacks-for-everybody-ckk3juqc10ihoqps16q0geabj) 🛠 I'm [Sai Ashish](https://www.linkedin.com/in/sai-ashish/), and in this article, we are going to explore the top 10 extensions I use to enhance my browsing experience and be aware of trackers and harmful scripts that break into my sanity.
+In this article, we are going to explore the top 10 extensions I use to enhance my browsing experience and be aware of trackers and harmful scripts that break into my sanity.

 ![Computer Setup](https://cdn.hashnode.com/res/hashnode/image/upload/v1611825361906/ZNLw7viYB.jpeg)